Frequently Asked Questions

 Cut, sewn and checked at every stage by people, not machines

-Tested to 200 washes, Minivivi pads are very robust
+Tested to 200 washes and beyond, Minivivi pads are very robust

 Designed and shaped specifically for incontinence by someone with incontinence needs